krishna9921/gcp-devops-project/readme.md

-# This is our new GCP DEVOPS Project checking the rules
+# Docker Flask application

+- This application is deployed in Python
+- This is deployed in GKE